Software design pattern: History

 Although design patterns have been applied practically for a long time, formalization of the concept of design patterns languished for several years.

 Practice

-Design patterns can speed up the development process by providing tested, proven development paradigms.
-Effective software design requires considering issues that may not become visible until later in the implementation.
-Freshly written code can often have hidden subtle issues that take time to be detected, issues that sometimes can cause major problems down the road.
-Reusing design patterns helps to prevent such subtle issues, and it also improves code readability for coders and architects who are familiar with the patterns.
+Design patterns can speed up the development process by providing proven development paradigms.
+Effective software design requires considering issues that may not become apparent until later in the implementation.
+Freshly written code can often have hidden, subtle issues that take time to be detected; issues that sometimes can cause major problems down the road.
+Reusing design patterns can help to prevent such issues, and enhance code readability for those familiar with the patterns.

-In order to achieve flexibility, design patterns usually introduce additional levels of indirection, which in some cases may complicate the resulting designs and hurt application performance.